-A medical certificate can be in the form of a letter from your medical practitioner or a University Medical Certificate form (this can also be collected from the School Office).
+A medical certificate can be in the form of a letter from your medical practitioner or an Extenuating circumstances form (this can also be collected from the School Office).

 Please contact your personal tutor and class teachers to inform them if you will be unable to attend their class due to illness.
 Staff email addresses can be found on the Contact Directory.